 Graduates with the Environmental Biology concentration frequently continue their environmental research at the PhD level, or work as biologists in environmental consulting, horticulture or ecology.

-Every student in the Master of Environmental Studies program creates a research poster designed to showcase their capstone project.
+Every student in the Master of Environmental Studies (MES) program creates a research poster designed to showcase their capstone project.
 The selection of posters listed below is representative of the range of research projects undertaken by recent students in the Environmental Biology concentration.

 - Combining DNA Barcoding and Macroinvertebrate Sampling to Assess Water Quality (PDF) by Tanya Dapkey '08